dbetteb/early-ML/README.md

 ## Why `early-ML` ?

 There exists tons of training on Machine Learning with Python.
 However this ones focuses on early principles and explaination behind the scene.
-Many people figure they understand Gradient Boosted Machines for instance since they use `xgboost` but they do not know about the machinery and the algorithms. `early-ML` will let you figure out about the algorithms !
+Many people figure they understand Gradient Boosted Machines for instance since they obtain good results with `xgboost` package for instance but they do not know about the machinery and the algorithms behind. `early-ML` will let you figure out about the algorithms !

 ## Links